Our knowledge of orthopaedics. Your best health.

 In most cases, damage to the biceps tendon is due to a lifetime of normal activities.
 As we age, everyday wear and tear causes our tendons to slowly weaken.
 This degeneration can be worsened by overuse — repeating the same shoulder motions again and again.

 Many jobs and routine chores can cause overuse damage.
-Sports — particularly those that require repetitive overhead motion, such as swimming, tennis, and baseball — can also put people at risk for biceps tendinitis.
+Sports — especially those that require repetitive overhead motion, such as swimming, volleyball, pickleball, tennis, and baseball — can also put people at risk for biceps tendinitis.

 Symptoms